-Accreditation: The race is sanctioned by Athletics Australia (AA), Qld Athletics (QA) and Australian Ultra Runners Association (AURA) and the International Association of Ultrarunners.
+Accreditation: The race is sanctioned by Athletics Australia (AA), Qld Athletics (QA), Australian Ultra Runners Association (AURA) and the International Association of Ultrarunners.
 It is a qualifying event for the world 100 km championships and carries IAU label no. 6a for the 100km; 6b for the 50km and 6c for the 50 miler.
 The marathon course is measured and certified to AIMS/IAAF standard and the marathon performances will be recognised for purposes of Olympic Games and World championships qualifying.

-100 kms Championship status: This race doubles as the national 100 kms road championships of Athletics Australia and Australian Ultra Runners Association Inc. (TBC for 2018) a privilege enjoyed by Gold Coast 100 for 14 of the past 15 years.
+100 kms Championship status: This race doubles as the national 100 kms road championships of Athletics Australia and Australian Ultra Runners Association Inc. a privilege enjoyed by Gold Coast 100 for 15 of the past 16 years.
 To be eligible for the AURA championships, runners must be an AURA member and an Australian citizen.

 Pacing and outside assistance: These races are official races conducted under the IAAF/IAU rules of road racing.
 Pacing is strictly prohibited whether by another runner (not in the race) or by a cyclist.
 Likewise, runners may not receive outside assistance.
 By all means a runner can have a second on a bicycle.
 However, the second needs to ride ahead to the next aid station and hand out any requirements from there.
 The cyclist is not to ride alongside or even immediately in front or behind the runner.
 If there is a complaint by a fellow runner, due enquiry will be made and, if in the opinion of the race director, the entrant has infringed then he or she will be disqualified.

 Aid stations: one in the stadium and one half way around the course.
 The one outside the stadium will close at nightfall (about 11 hours).
 The aid stations will carry water, Hammer Nutrition rehydration sports drink (you also need electrolyte replacement, water alone is not enough) and snacks.